Wintermute787/Friday-horror-site/README.md

 User is able to switch pages and look at different topics.
 Future plans will include reviews, and editing/creating new movies and TV shows

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+update: site is now deployed, you can visit it at https://horror-site.firebaseapp.com/

 ## Code scaffolding